gamamo/Niches_Ranges/README.md

 			- `cv` is the convex hull calculation value
 			- `type` depicts if the cv value is the observed or the simulated one.

 * `ranges_ds`: This is the range map file in a data-long format.
 This data is in .parquet format and and has 2791931904 rows.
-See the code *example_open_parquet.R* on how to open this file.
+See the code *example_open_arrow_dataset.R* on how to open this file.
 It contains the collumns:
   			- `ID` random assign ID numbers
   			- `x` and `y`are the centroid coordinates of species geographic ranges, in Mollweide projection
   			- `name` is the species name